This training course is FULL.

-Approaches to modify, adjust and prop Yin Yoga postures in order to safely create practices for each individual to stimulate desired joint tissue or energy lines.
+Approaches to modify, adjust, and prop Yin Yoga postures in order to safely create practices for each individual to stimulate desired joint tissue or energy lines.

-Introductory core concepts of meridian theory, the study of the body's energy system as intertwined with fascia and how the practice of Yin Yoga influences meridians, organ health, and psychological well being. *There will be an addition 10 hour program on Yin Yoga and the meridian system offered in Spring 2019 for those who want to go more in-depth into Yin Yoga and the physical/psychological energetics.
+Introductory core concepts of meridian theory, the study of the body's energy system as intertwined with fascia and how the practice of Yin Yoga influences meridians, organ health, and psychological well being. *There will be an additional 10 hour program on Yin Yoga and the meridian system offered in Spring 2019 for those who want to go more in-depth into Yin Yoga and the physical/psychological energetics.